zhdsheldon/NEUR30006-final-project/README.md

 The new MNIST traning dataset for random rotation angles can be created according to code in NEUR30006-final-project_1038588.ipynb

-Improvement on project.ipynb includes one method of how to make new image with multiple MNIST digits
+Improvement on project.ipynb includes one method of how to make new image with multiple MNIST digits for object detection and localization tasks.